Visiting Cairo – A City Guide

 Eating Out in Cairo

-In Old Cairo, you can sit in charming cafés sipping mint tea, and the district of Zamalek has many upscale restaurants and international cuisine.
+In Old Cairo, you can sip mint tea in charming cafés, while the island district of Zamalek is a centre for upscale restaurants serving international cuisine.
 You can soak up colourful sights, flavours and aromas at food markets like Bab al-Luq and Tawfiqiyya Souq, or sample fresh falafel and fried liver from street vendors on any corner.

 Shopping in Cairo

-Cairo was a main link on the east-west spice route in the 15th Century, and the Nile played an important role in transporting produce.
-Numerous souks (markets) were established selling local spices and gold, and many still operate today.
-You can haggle over jewellery and handicrafts at colourful bazaars, or shop for familiar brands at air-conditioned upscale malls and designer boutiques.
+century and many still operate today.
+You can haggle over jewellery and handicrafts at these colourful bazaars, or shop for familiar brands at air-conditioned upscale malls and designer boutiques.